 I loved surfing the most, the ocean was the best.
 The waves are perfect for beginners and advanced surfers.
 As someone who lived in Alberta for most of his life, I can’t get enough of the beach and sun.

-Seminyak was probably my favorite area to live, as it provides the best value and is not too crazy like Kuta.
-Ubud and Canggu I didn’t love too much, there are so many tourists that it didn’t feel like Bali to me.
+Seminyak was probably my favourite area to live, as it provides the best value and is not too crazy like Kuta.
+Ubud and Canggu I didn’t love too much; there are so many tourists that it didn’t feel like Bali to me.

 Working in Bali as a digital nomad

 There is an abundance of coffee shops and coworking spaces.
 Both were great.
 I checked out coworking spaces like Dojo and Outpost, but they are really expensive at about $300/month.

 The one I found to be the best value was Biliq in Seminyak, where if you pay around $700/month, you get to live in their hotel nearby and work in their coworking space which is really nice.